Algemeiner Journal: History

-Gershon Jacobson, a former reporter for the New York Herald-Tribune, founded the Yiddish-language Der Algemeiner Journal (דער אַלגעמיינער זשורנאַל, 'The Universal Journal') after consulting the Lubavitcher Rebbe Menachem Mendel Schneerson.
+Gershon Jacobson, a former reporter for the New York Herald Tribune, founded the Yiddish-language Der Algemeiner Journal (דער אַלגעמיינער זשורנאַל, 'The Universal Journal') after consulting the Lubavitcher Rebbe Menachem Mendel Schneerson.
+Der Algemeiner Journal intended to fill the gap after the daily Yiddish paper Der Tog Morgen Zhurnal closed in 1971.

 Der Algemeiner Journal Corporation published the inaugural issue on February 23, 1972.
 The ten-page paper was priced at 25 cents.
 Twenty thousand issues were printed.
 The corporation's goal was to promote Jewish identity and information to American Jewry.
-Der Algemeiner Journal intended to fill the gap after the daily Yiddish paper Der Tog Morgen Zhurnal closed in 1971.
 Jacobson had earlier written and served as its city editor.
 The largest-circulation Yiddish weekly in the United States, Der Algemeiner Journal emphasized Jewish community news, with a politically independent viewpoint, including reporting on tensions between rival Hasidic sects.
 Although Jacobson was a Lubavitcher Chasid, according to The New York Times, he "defied easy categorization."

 At its peak, Der Algemeiners circulation neared 100,000.
 In 1989, in response to the increasing marginalization of Yiddish in the Jewish community, Der Algemeiner Journal began printing a four-page English supplement in the middle of the paper, attracting a more diverse Jewish audience.

 The Algemeiners advisory board was chaired by Nobel laureate, writer, and activist Elie Wiesel.

 Jacobson served as the paper's editor and publisher until his death in 2005, and Gershon's elder son Simon Jacobson became the publisher.
 He founded the Gershon Jacobson Jewish Continuity Foundation (GJCF), a Jewish media organization with the mission to serve as a voice for Jews and Israel.
 At this time, circulation was approximately 18,000.

 In 2008, Jacobson reconceived Der Algemeiner Journal as an English-language publication, replacing the Yiddish "Der" in the title for "The".
 That year, Dovid Efune became the editor-in-chief of what was called The Algemeiner and Director of the GJCF.
 Efune left his position in November 2021 to join The New York Sun, but remained on the board.

 In 2012, the GJCF launched the website Algemeiner.com.